 Once the sauce is nearly absorbed and evaporated, turn the heat off and stir.
 The cranberries should be re-hydrated and the sauce sauce have reduced to a nice flavorful glaze.

 The cranberry chutney can be served hot right out of the pan, room temperature or even chilled.
-Here is is being scooped onto pork sausage sliders, which will be appearing here in an article about holiday hacks.
-Look for it on November 17th.
+Here is is being scooped onto pork sausage sliders, which appear in my article about 10-minute Holiday Hacks.

 A festive Cranberry Chutney featuring holiday flavors.
 A fantastic alternative to cranberry sauce.